RGB-Tools/RGB-Documentation/state-transitions.md

 ![Alt text](/img/state-global-owned-1.png)

-Global State are embedded in state transition as a single component block while owned state are defined inside the Assignment component together with a seal definition.
+Global State are embedded in state transition as a single component block while Owned State are defined inside the assignment component together with a seal definition.

 ##### Global State